 The horror...The horror...Or not...

 Bad horror movies happen all the time.
 In fact, it's not a stretch to state that bad horror movies outnumber the worthwhile ones by an almost incalculable degree.
-But then there are bad horror movies that go above and beyond with their cinematic wretchedness to find themselves numbered among the very worst works that the entirety of cinema has to offer, films that offer nothing by way of scares, interest, or anything of note to prevent the audience falling into a boredom-induced torpor.
+But then there are bad horror movies that go above and beyond with their cinematic wretchedness to find themselves numbered among the very worst works that the entirety of cinema has to offer, films that provide nothing by way of scares, interest, or anything of note to prevent the audience falling into a boredom-induced torpor.
 Such a piece is MONSTER A GO-GO, an infamous, turgid stink bomb from director Bill Rebane (THE GIANT SPIDER INVASION) and an uncredited Herschell Gordon Lewis.
 Yes, Lewis, the "Godfather of Gore" himself, the man who opened the floodgates of cinematic visceral excess with such stomach-churners as BLOOD FEAST (1963) and TWO THOUSAND MANIACS!
 (1964), was somehow involved in this dead cat of a movie, and while his own solo filmography is not stocked with any works to rival those of Cronenberg or Romero, even the most poorly-regarded flick in his roster looks like PSYCHO when measured against this floater.

 An astronaut returns to Earth as a hulking radioactive monster and embarks on an aimless non-rampage that's tracked by military investigators and scientists.
 There's much wandering around in barren fields, plus tons of un-involving, poorly-acted dialogue, and the end result could kindly be called an endurance test to try the patience of even the most die-hard of bad movie veterans.
 In short, the film is seventy minutes that subjectively feels like four hours and is practically guaranteed to serve as a cinematic soporific.
 So why I am I bothering to bring this complete and utter dog to your attention, you may ask?
 Simple.
 Because it possess an ending of such jaw-dropping content that it practically dares you to witness it for yourself.
 After making the hapless audience suffer through virtually nothing happening over its entire running time, the film ends by announcing that the astronaut had actually splashed down unharmed somewhere in the North Atlantic and that there was actually never a monster at all, so everything that we'd watched was just superfluous, time-wasting bullshit.
 Here's the actual narration from the film that outlines that "twist" and pretty much raises a huge, stiff middle finger to moviegoers: